grupo-avispa/dsr_ros/dsr_agents/README.md

 ## Overview

-This package provides ROS 2 agents for connecting to CORTEX architecture using a Deep State Representation (DSR) graph.
-The package enables the user to easily interface with CORTEX-based systems through a ROS 2 middleware.
+This package provides ROS 2 agents designed to facilitate connectivity with the CORTEX architecture through the DSR graph, enabling seamless integration between CORTEX-based systems and the ROS 2 middleware.
+This functionality simplifies the user's ability to interact with CORTEX-based systems and supports sensor data integration and robot control.

-This package feature a template for creating agents that can be used to publish data in the DSR:
+A core feature of the package is a template for creating agents that publish data to the DSR:
-* **`Topic agent:`** which allows the user to subscribe to a generic topic and publish it in the DSR.
-This node is useful for users who need to integrate different types of sensors into their CORTEX system.
+* **`Topic agent:`** this agent enables the user to subscribe to a generic topic and publish its data in the DSR, supporting the integration of various sensor types into a CORTEX system.

-By default all nodes created with this templates will have the priority 0.
-This means that the nodes will only publish if there are no other nodes with the same name and priority 1 or higher.
-The user can also specify the priority of the nodes by update the `priority` attribute to the message.

-Along with the template mentioned above, this package also provides the next agents that can be used to publish data in the DSR:
+In addition to the generic template, depending on the specific task for which they are implemented, there are specialized agents for data publications in the DSR:
-* **`Docking agent:`** which allows the user to call the docking action from the DSR.
+* **`Docking agent:`** initiate docking actions directly within the DSR.
-* **`Navigation agent:`**  which allows the user to call the navigation action from the DSR.
+* **`Navigation agent:`**  facilitates the execution of navigation commands from the DSR.
-* **`TF agent:`** which publishes the transformation tree as nodes in the DSR.
-This allows the user to have a visual representation of the transformations between different reference frames in their CORTEX system.
+* **`TF agent:`** publishes the transformation tree as nodes in the DSR, providing a visual representation of transformations across different reference frames in the CORTEX environment.

 **Keywords:** ROS2, cortex, dsr, deep space representation

 **Author: Alberto Tudela, Oscar Pons Fernández, José Galeas Merchan<br />**

-The dsr_agent package has been tested under [ROS2] Humble on [Ubuntu] 22.04.
+The dsr_agents package has been tested under [ROS2] Humble on [Ubuntu] 22.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Nodes